 North Central Michigan College awards credit for students who enroll in the Northern Michigan Chorale.
 Continuing, as in the beginning, with a no audition base of volunteers, singers join from the following communities; Petoskey, Alanson, Charlevoix, Levering, Harbor Springs, Mackinaw City, Boyne Falls, Wolverine, Cheboygan, Indian River, Carp Lake, Gaylord, Boyne City, Pellston, East Jordan, and Walloon Lake.
 The interest and appreciation for the Don Large “musical sound” continues through the inclusion of his arrangements in most of the concerts.

-The Northern Michigan Chorale received the 2007 eddi Award for Arts and Cultural Organization from the Crooked Tree Arts Center.
+The Northern Michigan Chorale received the 2007 eddi Award for Best Arts and Cultural Organization in Emmet & Charlevoix counties from the Crooked Tree Arts Center.

 The talent of former and current members has been welcomed over these years and their willingness to work, as they volunteer, is very much appreciated.
 In looking back, we have a chance to look forward and in so doing, the Northern Michigan Chorale truly knows the meaning of the song … “We’ve Only Just Begun”.

-If you love to sing, we invite you to join us when rehearsals resume.
-Information can be found on our web site; nmchorale.org.
+If you love to sing, we invite you to join us.
+Information can be found on this web site.